millerwatson/cvproj_1/README.md

 (a box that encloss the shape with the actual minimum area, rotated or not).
 This part only is put into use for rectangles.
 Finally, it returns the type of sign and a histogram containing the sign's color.

-IMPORTANT FOR DR. JAICLIN: While I did save version history, I forgot to update it on GitHub.
-As a result, all of my commits are dated for right now, but they still reflect actual versions of my project.

 This project is complete.